 Bicycle accidents may be preventable if you understand the rules of the road.
 Even when all precautions and laws are obeyed, a bicyclist is still at risk of an accident.

-Bicycle accidents can be rather severe, and you should know your rights you can be protected under the law if you are involved in one.
+Bicycle accidents can be rather severe, and you should know your rights so you can be protected under the law if you are involved in one.

 Safe Bicycling Laws

-Bicycle safety starts with a bicyclist understanding that the laws regarding bicycling.
+Bicycle safety starts with a bicyclist understanding the laws regarding bicycling.
 If you are involved in a bicycle crash, knowing the legislation can be of great help.
 Of course, knowing and following the laws would be the best way to prevent accidents and to protect yourself if you are in an accident.
 You’re obeying the laws, and if you are on the bicycle, you are going to be the one in the right legally, after an incident.

 Bicycle laws differ from state to state and usually correspond to that nation’s driving laws.
-There are laws about laws and the equipment on the road.

 Bike equipment laws include that the bike has working brakes, handlebars are in a suitable position, and the size of the bicycle fits the rider.
 After dark, bicycle riders have to have a light on the front of the bike and a reflector on the rear and pedals.